Readless

 "

-Inoreader Free150 RSS subscriptionsFollowing too many sourcesUpgrade to Pro or reduce sources
+Inoreader Free150 RSS subscriptionsFollowing too many sourcesUpgrade to Pro ($7.50/mo) or prune sources

-Inoreader Free20 newsletter feedsNewsletter-heavy inboxUpgrade or split workflow
+Inoreader Free20 newsletter feedsNewsletter-heavy inboxUpgrade or route newsletters to digest tool

-Readwise Trial30-day free accessNeed long-term pricing clarityChoose annual vs monthly or use lower-cost alternative
+Readwise Trial30-day full accessWant long-term pricing clarityCommit annual ($9.99/mo) or choose lower-cost alternative

 "

 "In an information-rich world, the wealth of information means a dearth of something else...
-What information consumes is rather obvious: it consumes the attention of its recipients." - Herbert A. Simon
+What information consumes is rather obvious: it consumes the attention of its recipients." — Herbert A. Simon, Nobel Laureate in Economics and Carnegie Mellon Professor

-This is exactly why reader app comparison pages outperform generic listicles for pricing intent: users are optimizing attention allocation, not collecting feature checklists.
+This is exactly why reader app comparison pages outperform generic listicles for pricing intent: buyers are optimizing attention allocation, not collecting feature checklists.
+Users hitting Inoreader's 20-newsletter ceiling often discover the bottleneck is not the cap — it's the volume of low-yield subscriptions they accumulated without review.

 Start Free Trial →